atomvm/AtomVM/doc/src/atomvm-tooling.md

 ## `atomvm_rebar3_plugin`

 The [`atomvm_rebar3_plugin`](https://atomvm.github.io/atomvm_rebar3_plugin) is a [rebar3](https://rebar3.org) plugin that can be used to create and flash Erlang applications that run over AtomVM.
-Using this plugin greatly simplies the process of building Erlang applications that run over AtomVM, and is strongly encouraged for all users.
+Using this plugin greatly simplifies the process of building Erlang applications that run over AtomVM, and is strongly encouraged for all users.

 ### Prerequisites